 Adding a pause button will:

-• Allow you to still present the information in the same way that you were intending.
+- Allow yourself to present the information in the same way that you intended.

-• Help people to concentrate on what is on the screen and not anything that is moving.
+- Help people concentrate on what is on the screen and not anything moving.

-• Enable people to read additional information when they are ready and at a pace that they require.
+- Enable people to read additional information when they are ready and at the required pace.

-An Everyday Comparison On The Effect That Carousels Can Present
+An Everyday Comparison of the Effect That Carousels Can Present

 For this example, I am going back a few years to when I had sight.
-A time where carousels were being used in conjunction with football scores on Teletext, though I am not sure whether this is still the case nowadays.
+There was a time when carousels were being used in conjunction with football scores on Teletext, though I am not sure whether this is still the case nowadays.

 This is how I remember it.
-A football game would be playing on the television and any update of a change in score would display at the bottom of the screen.
-I suppose we got used to it being at the bottom of the screen as it did not affect any viewing.
-However, imagine watching the football and somewhere on the screen a score pops up at the top left, bottom right, or somewhere in the middle, during the match.
+A football game would be played on the television, and any update on a change in score would be displayed at the bottom of the screen.
+I suppose we got used to it being at the bottom of the screen, as it did not affect any viewing.
+However, imagine watching the football, and somewhere on the screen, a score pops up at the top left, bottom right, or somewhere in the middle during the match.
 How distracting and frustrating would this be for a viewer?
 Well, this is the same experience that someone with a cognitive impairment finds when accessing a web page that has a moving carousel which they cannot control.

 Another example would be with visual displays on trains that display which station and time the train is stopping at next, along with additional information on the upcoming stations.
-Unless there is also an audio announcement stating the same information, then those details are lost on someone who has difficulty in seeing.
-Saying that, the information being given on a screen is great for someone who is Deaf or has low hearing.
-It’s something many people don’t think about when we hear announcements read out on the train or at a platform.
+Unless there is also an audio announcement stating the same information, then those details are lost to someone who has difficulty seeing.
+Saying that the information is given on a screen is great for someone who is Deaf or has low hearing.
+It’s something many people don’t think about when we hear announcements read out on the train or on a platform.

-So, just like many of the inaccessible areas that you can find on a website, just one simple change, like including a pause button, will solve a great deal of problems for so many people.
-Resulting in enhancing the user experience and enjoyment of reading and interacting with a website.
+So, like many of the inaccessible areas on a website, just one simple change, like including a pause button, will solve many problems for many people, enhancing the user experience and enjoyment of reading and interacting with a website.

 Eliminating Inaccessible Digital Platforms